NodexTech/jquery.listSort.js/README.md

 ##  Options:

-- dragElement: An element within the list element to serve as drag anchor.
+- **dragElement**: An element within the list element to serve as drag anchor.
-- cloneClass: CSS class to add to the cloned copy of the element
+- **cloneClass**: CSS class to add to the cloned copy of the element
-- dropClass: CSS class to add to the element at the location the currently draggeed element can be dropped
+- **dropClass**: CSS class to add to the element at the location the currently draggeed element can be dropped
-- customClone: Custom object to use as clone
+- **customClone**: Custom object to use as clone

         <script type='text/javascript'>
          $(function() {